hdilab/library-chatbot/data/nlu.md

 - is this article quantitative or qualitative ?
 - how to know the type of articles?
 - how to know types of articles

+## intent:libraries_hours
+- What is the hour of Fablab?
+- What is the hour of Central Library?
+- Is central library still open?
+- Is Fablab still open?
+- What is the hour of ARCHITECTURE & FINE ARTS LIBRARY ?

 ## intent:nursing_librarians_email
 - can you give me the email of one of the nursing librarians?